 3. In each tag, cut a slit and a hole for the plastic ring to go through.
 This is difficult for me to explain, so if you need a visual, click here.

 4. Glue the decorative paper to each side of the tag.
 I used rubber cement and then set a book on top of each tag to prevent warping.

 5. Finally, add the person’s name or a holiday message with a pen.
 A really good idea would be to include simple care instructions on one side of the tag as terrarium maintenance isn’t exactly a common skill.
 I did not do this because I only just thought of it, but I wish I would have.

 I tried making these with both the larger ornaments and the medium-sized ones and it turns out that the medium-sized ones are far better.
 I wanted the large ones to work because they could hold more plants and maybe even some plastic toys, but the thin wire ornament tops wouldn’t support all that weight and the whole thing kept falling apart.
 Not a good sign.
 The medium size worked perfectly.

 You can decorate these with plastic toys as long as they are small, lightweight, and will fit through the opening.
 You can adjust them with your tweezers and paintbrush once they are in.
 Ribbon would be a lovely way to accentuate and hang these ornaments, too, if you don’t like the look of the plastic ring or the tag.
 The fact that these ornaments are so simple is what lends them great potential and versatility.

-This project was extra thrifty since I had all the materials on hand except the ornaments.
-If you try this, please let me know!
-I’d love to hear how it worked for you.
+This project was extra thrifty since I had all the materials on hand except the ornaments and it was really fun to do.